Contact-Control-Interfaces/maestro-sdk-docs/Unreal/README.md

 > **Proximal Calibration Key** - Key that calibrates the proximal joints (fingers) for this hand while held.
 >
 > **Thumb Calibration Key** - Key that calibrates the thumb for this hand while held.

-There is also a Debug category that may prove to be useful:
-> **Displacements Debug Actor** - Actor reference that implements the `MaestroPassDisplacementsInterface`.
-Hand will pass its displacements to this actor every tick if valid.
-See the `DisplacementsSliderWall` blueprint for an example of how this can be used.
 >
 > **Show Pickup Colliders** - Boolean that says whether or not to draw the colliders on the fingertips/palm used for haptics and pickup.
 Colliders will appear as a blue bubble, and will turn red whenever they overlap with a valid object.

-#### MaestroPawn
-Pawn that tracks an HMD and two [MaestroHands](#maestrohand) for use in VR projects.
-By dragging this pawn in the scene and setting its device IDs to the correct values the pawn will handle your camera and hand tracking in the scene.
-> **Left Tracker Device ID** - Device ID of the tracker attached to the left glove.
->
-> **Right Tracker Device ID** - Device ID of the tracker attached to the right glove.
->
-> **Default Player Height** - How far the HMD starts off the floor for Eye Level tracking systems (PSVR).

 #### MaestroPickup
 Actor component that can be attached to any overlap-enabled actor to allow the [MaestroHand](#maestrohand) to pick it up.